 Some interviewers make an effort to put candidates at ease.
 Conversations begin with smile-filled greetings, and continue through a friendly, conversational question-and-answer period.

 In contrast, during stress interviews, no effort is made to put you at ease.
 Instead, interviewers create a stressful situation (thus the name) to get a sense of how you handle yourself in unpleasant conditions.

-What Is a Stress Interview?
+What is a Stress Interview?

-The interviewer isn't simply taking please in making you squirm; rather, the purpose is to put you on the defensive in order to see how you perform under pressure.
+The interviewer isn't simply taking pleasure in making you squirm.
+The purpose is to put you on the defensive in order to see how you perform under pressure.

 Why Employers Use Stress Interviews